Anita Lipnicka & John Porter

 Daze öf the Undergröund: a Tribute tö Hawkwind (2003) ***½/T[Litmus contribute]

-You Are Here itself is a mixture of material we've been playing for a year or two and brand-new stuff, plus several 'interludes' that aren't designed to be played live.
+You Are Here itself is a mixture of material we'd been playing for a year or two and brand-new stuff, plus several 'interludes' not designed to be played live.
 Infinity Drive kicks things off in grand style, complete with a ropey Hammond solo by yours truly, followed by Dreams Of Space, in a similar, though slightly more progressive style.
-The title track is a laid-back acoustic thing and from then on, every track has a different feel, from the almost-poppiness of Sonic Light (don't ask) through the trippy dronefest that is (Theta Wave) Inductor to the monstrous, 21-minute stoner space-rock epic of Stone Oscillator (Static Ritual).
+The title track is a laid-back acoustic thing and from then on, every track has a different feel, from the almost-poppiness of Sonic Light (don't ask) through trippy dronefest (Theta Wave) Inductor to monstrous, twenty-one-minute stoner space-rock epic Stone Oscillator (Static Ritual).

-Well, after all that, the band's first post-me album is 2009's Aurora.
+I left the band (on good terms) in 2007, after the 'musical differences' described above; it took them two years to release their second (and last) album for Rise Above, 2009's Aurora.
 Given how unimpressed I was with the material at early writing sessions, I have to say, it's an absolute triumph.
 Gone are the near-prog epics, gone are the punky thrashes, replaced by solid, melodic songwriting, albeit in an unmistakably space-rock style.
 Some things never change...
-It contains a mere eight tracks, although it's still over an hour long, with three of them jammed into infinity and another two not exactly brief, but the vocal work all round is dramatically improved, at least melodically and harmonically, while the whole thing just seems more... focussed, for want of a better word.
+It contains a mere eight tracks, although it's still over an hour long, three of them jammed into infinity and another two not exactly brief, but the vocal work all round is dramatically improved, at least melodically and harmonically, while the whole thing just seems more... focussed, for want of a better word.
 Saying that, it has its faults; there's still too much noodling and a couple of the songs are too long for their content, not to mention the usual 'it's too bloody long' problem, but all in all, it's fantastic.
 Highpoints?
 Kings Of Infinite Space takes forever to reach its peak, but when it does, it's worth it, while Ma:55°N Rift (band in-jokes: don'cha love 'em?) is as trippy as anything we/they ever tackled.

-Another lengthy delay presages the band's fourth album, 2012's amusingly-titled Slaughterbahn, their shortest yet, both in overall and individual song length.
+Another lengthy delay presaged their fourth release, 2012's amusingly-titled Slaughterbahn, their shortest yet, both in overall and individual song length.
 A cassette is inserted into a deck and a low-fi drum track begins, suddenly replaced by the band blasting away on Deeper, a typical shorter, punchier Litmus number, like many here.
 Deviations include the punky Breakout, the pop/punk of Streamers and the trippy closing title track, although 'best track' award probably goes to mini-epic Sleepless, Eastern scales and all.
 Martin plays Mellotron, with the standard octave string lines on all highlighted tracks plus flutes on Deeper's chorus, occasionally branching out into more inventive parts before the inevitable Return Of The Octaves.

 Mad Country (2007, 42.03) **½/T